Laken Riley Act: Support and opposition

 The Federation for American Immigration Reform and the Association of Mature American Citizens supported the bill.
 Laken Riley's mother, Allyson Phillips, stated that she was grateful the law was passed.

 The American Immigration Council, the American Civil Liberties Union, the Center for Constitutional Rights, the League of Women Voters, the NAACP Legal Defense and Educational Fund, the Jewish Council for Public Affairs, the National Education Association, the National Organization for Women, the Southern Poverty Law Center, the United Steelworkers, the United Church of Christ, the National Association of Social Workers, the National Council of Churches, the Coalition of Black Trade Unionists, the Center for Law and Social Policy, and the Leadership Conference on Civil and Human Rights all opposed the bill.

-Critics of the bill expressed concern that it required the deportation of non-citizens who were charged, as opposed to actually convicted, of a crime.
+Critics of the bill expressed concern that it requires the detention of non-citizens who are arrested or charged, as opposed to actually convicted, of a crime, thereby subverting their due process rights.

+Impact

+As of December 2025, reportedly 17,500 non-citizens had been detained and/or turned over to Immigration and Customs Enforcement (ICE) for detention and processing under the provisions of the Act.
+In September 2025, Judge Indira Talwani granted a petition for habeas corpus by an 18-year-old held under the act.
+In June 2026 former NFL linebacker Daniel Adongo was detained and deported to Kenya under the act.